 Vanguard vs. TD Ameritrade: Who Should Use It?

-TD Ameritrade’s mobile and desktop platforms have robust information for users to research the latest trends and information, allowing them to make the best buying and selling decisions.
-TD Ameritrade is the better option for people that intend to buy and sell often.
+TD Ameritrade’s mobile and desktop platforms have robust information for users to research the latest trends and information, allowing them to generally make the best buying and selling decisions.
+TD Ameritrade is typically the better option for people that intend to buy and sell often.

 Both TD Ameritrade and Vanguard are online brokerages that have proven track records.
 However, different users might use each company for different reasons.
 TD Ameritrade has more robust reporting software and is better for people that are making frequent trades.
 Vanguard is better for buy-and-hold investors and has less real-time information available to users.